abdelkimo/or-tools/doc_sources/MANUAL/source/manual/LS.rst

     ..  [#actually_most_problems_are_hard] Actually, *most* problems!

     ..  [#watch_out_for_quantic_computers] But watch out for the next generation of computers: computers based on quantum mechanics!
+See Wikipedia: http://en.wikipedia.org/wiki/Quantum_computer

 ..  rubric:: Overview:

 ..  only:: draft

     We start by describing what Local Search is and how it is implemented in the or-tools library.
-The chosen problem
-    we will try so solve in this chapter is a scheduling problem: the job-shop problem.
+We have chosen two problems to illustrate local search:

+      * one **dummy problem** (files :file:`basic_ls*`): we minimize :math:`x_0 + x_1 + \ldots + x_{n-1}` where each
+        variable has the same domain :math:`[0, n-1]`.
+To complicate things a little bit, we add the constraint :math:`x_0 \geqslant 1`.
+Yes, a real dummy problem but particularly useful to *watch* the inner mechanisms of local search in *or-tools* in action.

+      * the **job-shop problem** (files :file:`jobshop*`): a *scheduling problem*.
 Don't worry if you don't know anything about scheduling or the job-shop problem, we explain this problem in details.

-The model we will use is called the
+    The model we use to solve the job-shop problem is called the *disjunctive model*.
-    *disjunctive model*.
 Constraint Programming specialized variables and global constraints were developed to solve scheduling problems.
 Instead of using ``IntVar`` variables, we'll use the dedicated ``IntervalVar``\s and ``SequenceVar``\s.
     Finally, we'll see some well-known Local Search meta-heuristics that are already implemented and can be used out of the box: